Chart Color Schemes

 The level of residential development activity in Palm Beach was found to be higher than 90% of real estate markets across the country

-Developers target the premium segment, with new dwellings valued at an average of $844,000.
-This year has seen $23.8 million in commercial approvals, reflecting steady investment activity.
-Compared to the rest of Queensland, Palm Beach records 64.0% more construction activity per person, offering buyers greater choice and indicating strong developer confidence.
-The area shows a trend towards denser development, with 11.0% detached houses and 89.0% medium and high-density housing.
-This shift marks a departure from existing patterns of 41.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and affordability needs.
-With around 65 people per dwelling approval, Palm Beach is characterized as a growth area.
-Future projections estimate an addition of 5,176 residents by 2041, with current development rates comfortably meeting demand and potentially supporting further population growth beyond current projections.
+The average expected construction cost of new dwellings in the area is $844,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY-26, there have been approximately $23.8 million in commercial approvals, demonstrating steady commercial investment activity in Palm Beach.
+Compared to the Rest of Qld, Palm Beach records 64.0% more construction activity per person, offering buyers greater choice and reflecting strong developer confidence in the area.
+New building activity in Palm Beach shows a trend towards denser development, with 11.0% detached houses and 89.0% medium and high-density housing.
+This shift marks a significant departure from existing housing patterns (currently 41.0% houses) and is likely due to diminishing developable land availability and evolving lifestyle preferences and housing affordability needs.
+Palm Beach has around 65 people per dwelling approval, indicating characteristics of a growth area.
+According to the latest AreaSearch quarterly estimate, Palm Beach is projected to add approximately 5,098 residents by 2041.

 Frequently Asked Questions - Development